 A coin shortage means the demand for coins exceeds the available supply.
 Places like restaurants, laundromats, grocery stores, gas stations, and even banks, do not have enough coins for customers.
 This can make it difficult for businesses to give change to customers who pay in cash, those who rely heavily on coins.
 Businesses are asking customers to pay with contactless payments, such as debit or credit cards, or pay with exact change.

 There are many reasons as to why we’re experiencing a shortage of coins.
 The COVID-19 pandemic caused many businesses to close their doors – meaning customers did not have the opportunity to pay with cash or coins for a long period of time.

 The coin shortage hurts people whose only option is to pay using physical cash, as well as businesses who might lose customers that are not able to pay in exact change.

-Using cash is especially common for smaller transactions, with $1, $2, and $5 bills seeing a 2.5% increase each year2.
-Now, because of the shortage, small transactions have come to a halt.
-Most people don’t anticipate the price of the items they intend to buy and do not prepare exact change, and unfortunately, businesses don’t have the change to give you.
+Now, because of the shortage, small transactions might be difficult to make.
+Most people do not pay with exact change, and unfortunately, businesses don’t have the change to give you.

 What can I do to help?